Survive the grocery shop this Christmas!

 - Budget and beat the ATM.
 Make a list, set a budget and bring only cash with you.
 Better again, grab one of those scan as you shop yokes and be sure of what you’re spending.

-- End of aisle displays and fresh food smells are triggers to buy more – know the enemy and make good choices that are FROM THE LIST YOU MADE.
+- End of aisle displays and fresh food smells are triggers to buy more – be wise to these strategies and make good choices that are FROM THE LIST YOU MADE.

 - Stay focussed – keep that list in your hand – when you venture down an aisle where everything has been moved about to confuse you and entice you to add other things to the trolley, keep walking.